Newington Gallery exhibitions

 An Art and Geology project focusing on the geology of London and the area of Elephant and Castle.
 It explores the Rockingham Street Anomaly, the Elephant Park building site, the fluvial deposits from the River Thames and the clay and chalk of the London Basin.
 Layers in the work are placed using collected sediments made into earth pigments, and temporary exposures on a building site are captured on film.
 London’s strata is glimpsed through research and collaboration with the London Geodiversity Partnership.

-The Academy has been working in partnership with SDA to support the BEAM Art programme for over 3 years.
-Art Academy students Emily Russell and Jo Holt have been working in conjunction with the artists to present an exhibition that reflects the diversity of their practices, which include painting, print and poetry.
+We have been working in partnership with SDA to support the BEAM Art programme for over three years.
+Academy students Emily Russell and Jo Holt have been working in conjunction with the artists to present an exhibition that reflects the diversity of their practices, which include painting, print and poetry.

-An exhibition of 6 contemporary artists exploring truth and fiction within the context of our shifting cultural landscape.
+An exhibition of six contemporary artists exploring truth and fiction within the context of our shifting cultural landscape.

 Mind the Art Exhibition